 Enroll in IDST 194: Modes of Inquiry:

 We encourage you to consider enrolling in IDST 194: Modes of Inquiry.
 In this 1-credit course, offered on a pass/fail basis, you’ll hear renowned Carolina faculty describe their path to research and discuss what they find compelling about their topics and processes.
 This is a very interactive course which provides an opportunity for you to engage in dialogue and conversation with faculty who are passionate about their research journey.
 This course also fulfills one of the requirements of CRSP.
+Some seats are reserved for incoming Excel@Carolina CRSP students in the fall and spring semesters of your first year.

 Connect to OUR Social Media:

-I wasn’t invited.
+I am not an invited Excel@Carolina student.
 Can I still participate?

 Any undergraduate may participate in the general Carolina Research Scholar Program.